hoodiehq/hoodie/docs/guides/plugins.rst

 2. 3rd party plugins (npm dependencies)
 3. app plugins

-For an example plugin, have a look at Hoodie’s `Hello, world! plugin <https://github.com/hoodiehq/hoodie-plugin-hello-world>`
+For an example plugin, have a look at Hoodie’s `"Hello, world!" <https://github.com/hoodiehq/hoodie-plugin-hello-world>`_ plugin .